 Can you offer any insights into FindLaw services and results?

 Yes.
 It’s a mixed bag, to be honest.
 The single-best service they offer is preferred directory listings.
 Depending on your firm’s practice and the relative cost to acquire new customers, this may be a good option.

 This might surprise you, but we actually encourage some attorneys to use paid directory listings – with certain caveats.
 The conditions are that the listings must bring in more real cases in revenue than they cost and not detract from their own website strategy.
-We are strong proponents of owning your own real estate and investing in your own website with great content, outreach and technical SEO.
-Not only is this more cost-effective than paying for leads from FindLaw, it actually works better.
+We are strong proponents of owning your own real estate and investing in your own website with great content, outreach, and technical SEO.
+Not only is this more cost-effective than paying for leads from FindLaw, but it actually works better.

 Does FindLaw actually sell websites or do they just “rent” them?

 There are also examples of FindLaw ‘renting’ existing websites that rank for popular search terms to the highest bidder like seen here.

-Either way, from personal experience, we have seen that their month-to-month management of websites is basically nonexistent.
-Even while spending over $1k pre month on SEO services!
-You are much better off owning your own real estate and developing it over time.
+Either way, from personal experience, we have seen that their month-to-month management of websites is basically nonexistent, even while spending over $1k per month on SEO services!
+You are much better off owning your own online real estate and developing it over time.
 If you rely on FindLaw as your website provider and choose to leave at some point without proper planning, you’re at risk for losing a substantial amount (or all) of your content.